kateolmstead/android-sdk/README.md

             <td><code>transactionId</code></td>
             <td>signed long long</td>
             <td>
                 A unique identifier for this transaction.
-If you don't have a transaction ID from payments system, you can genenate large random number.
+If you don't have a transaction ID from payments system, you can generate large random number.
             </td>
         </tr>
         <tr>